No matter how successful your business is, you’re going to encounter angry lawn care clients from time to time.

 No two clients are worth the same to your business.
 They will have different properties, they will have different needs.
 They probably even pay you different amounts.

-So, your first step to appeasing an angry client is to figure out – “Is this client worth my time?”
+So, your first step to appeasing an angry client is to figure out things like:

 - Is this a small-time client, or a big one?